 Muscles Grow Stronger and Prominent with Compound Exercises

-The best are pull-ups, pushups, dips, handstand pushups, leg raises, squats, and sprints.
-And within those movement patterns belong several basic variations that are at least of the same importance, like diamond pushups, chinups, etc.
+The best calisthenics exercises to build muscles are: pull-ups, various pushups, dips, handstand pushups, leg raises, different squats and plyometrics, and lastly, various sprints.
+Along with these movements belong several basic variations that are at least of the same importance: diamond pushups, chinups, towel pull-ups, clapping pushups, commando pull-ups, rows etc.

 Being impatient is also a mistake.
-To make sure whether what you do works, you need several months of constant repetition.
-I very often repeat my training.
-I keep the same exercises, but I use a slightly different approach, from sets and reps to a pyramid workout.
+You need several months of constant training to know how you progress.
+I often keep the same exercises, but I use a slightly different approach, from sets and reps to a pyramid workout.

 Tempo and Time Under Tension